Today • Islamic Date -

 What is the Importance of Ramadan?

-Ramadan is the ninth month in the Islamic Hijri Calendar and is a month of fasting, repentance, and good deeds.
-Fasting in Ramadan upholds Sawm, one of the Pillars of Islam, which means ‘to fast’.
+Ramadan is the ninth month in the Islamic Hijri Calendar and is a sacred month of fasting, repentance and good deeds.
+Observing fasting in Ramadan upholds Sawm, one of the Five Pillars of Islam, which means ‘to fast.’

-In this month, fasting is compulsory for every sane, non-disabled Muslim adult.
-Those who are excused from fasting are children who have not yet reached puberty, women who are menstruating, pregnant women, breastfeeding women, the frail and elderly, the ill, those on medication and those who are unable to fast due to health or other valid reasons.
+During this holy month, fasting is mandatory for every sane, non-disabled Muslim adult.
+Exceptions are made for children who have not reached puberty, menstruating women, pregnant or breastfeeding women, the frail and elderly, the ill, those on medication, and others unable to fast for valid reasons.

-Ramadan was the month in which Angel Jibrael revealed the Qur’an to the Prophet Muhammad (PBUH), who was reflecting in the Cave of Hira.
-The first five verses of Surah Al-Alaq were revealed, which hold great importance to Muslims.
-The translation of these verses is, ‘Recite in the name of your Lord who created.
+"Recite in the name of your Lord who created.
 Created man from a clinging substance.
 Recite, and your Lord is the most generous.
 Who taught by the pen.
-Taught man that which he knew not.’
+Taught man that which he knew not."

-There are a number of hadiths mentioning Ramadan which show its significance, such as, “When Ramadan enters, the gates of Paradise are opened, the gates of Hellfire are closed and the devils are chained.”
+“When Ramadan enters, the gates of Paradise are opened, the gates of Hellfire are closed, and the devils are chained.”
 (Al-Bukhari and Muslim)

-Ramadan 2024 is expected to begin on Sunday evening 10 March, and end on Tuesday 9 April.
-These dates may slightly change depending on the sighting of the moon.
+Ramadan 2025 is expected to begin on the evening of Sunday, 28 February, and conclude on 30 March.
+However, these dates may vary slightly depending on the sighting of the moon.

 We are a faith-based British international charity that provides help to people who are victims of natural disasters or conflict or suffering from poverty, hunger, disease, homelessness, injustice, deprivation or lack of skills and economic opportunities.